 Among the storm clouds known as COVID-19, there are a few silver linings.
 One is that being forced to work from home all of a sudden is shaking up our calcified ideas about remote work.
 Although the current situation isn’t necessarily a fair yardstick to judge remote work, given that the whole transition was rather slap-dash, people who thought it could never work for their teams are starting to reconsider.
 In fact, 74% of companies surveyed by Gartner this month say they’ll be keeping at least some roles remote permanently.

-But let’s face it: not everybody has what it takes to be successful working from home full time.
-The last thing you need is a new remote hire who (oops!) doesn’t have the right stuff.
+But let’s face it: even with a proper home workspace and glamour lighting for Zoom calls, some people just aren’t going to be successful working from home full time.
+And as a hiring manager, the last thing you need is a new remote hire who (oops!) isn’t cut out for it.

 Speaks to: self-motivation.

 Contact between managers and remote employees is unavoidably sparser than with co-located workers.
 You need to know they’ll keep plugging away (on the right things) without constant check-ins from you.

 People who are self-motivated will have a solid answer to this question.
 They love a good challenge and stay focused on it, even when they face a setback or a shiny new object enters their field of vision.

 “Tell me about a time you took a calculated risk and failed – what did you learn?”

 The collaboration practices that worked well in their last job, might not work in this one.
 Especially if your team isn’t used to having a remote member, or if this would be the candidate’s first remote-based job.
 You need someone who is flexible, persevering, eager to experiment, and doesn’t assume they already know the best way of doing things.
 Sound familiar?
 Those are key components of a growth mindset.